ztyyLV/web-twain-docs/faq/HTTP-process-error.md

 ### Symptom

-When attempting to upload images using any of the HTTPUploadThroughPost\*\*\* methods the upload fails and you receive this error.
+When attempting to upload images using any of the HTTPUpload\*\*\* methods the upload fails and you receive this error.

 ### Cause